 In line with our general view for the banking sector, Spar Nord has a low exposure to environmental risks.
-See our Environmental risks heat map for further information.
+For further information, please refer to our environmental risks heat map.

 Spar Nord's exposure to social risks is moderate, in line with our general assessment for the global banking industry.
 The most relevant social risks for banks arise from the way they interact with their customers.
-Social risks are particularly high in data security and customer privacy, which are partly mitigated by sizable technology investments and banks' long track record of handling sensitive client data.
+Social risks are particularly high in data security and customer privacy, which are mitigated by sizeable technology investments and banks' long track record of handling sensitive client data.
 Fines and reputational damage because of product mis-selling or other types of misconduct is a further social risk.
-Social trends are also relevant in a few areas, such as shifting customer preferences toward digital banking services, increasing information technology cost, aging population concerns in Denmark affect the demand for financial services or socially driven policy agendas that may translate into regulations that affects banks' revenue base.
-See our Social risk heat maps for further information.
+Social trends are also relevant in a few areas, such as shifting customer preferences toward digital banking services, increasing information technology cost, ageing population concerns in Denmark affect the demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue base.
+For further information, please refer to our social risks heat map.

-The rapid and widening spread of the coronavirus outbreak, deteriorating global economic outlook, falling oil prices, and asset price declines are creating a severe and extensive credit shock across many sectors, regions and markets.
-The securities sector has been one of the sectors affected by the shock given the profound economic and financial market upheavals it has caused.
-We regard the coronavirus outbreak as a social risk under our ESG framework, given the substantial implications for public health and safety.
+The rapid and widening spread of the coronavirus pandemic, deteriorating global economic outlook, falling oil prices, and asset price declines are creating a severe and extensive credit shock across many sectors, regions and markets.
+The securities sector has been one of the sectors affected by the shock because of the profound economic and financial market upheavals it has caused.
+We regard the coronavirus pandemic as a social risk under our environmental, social and governance (ESG) framework because the substantial implications for public health and safety.

 Governance is highly relevant for Spar Nord, as it is to all banks in the industry.
 Corporate governance weaknesses can lead to a deterioration in a bank's credit quality, while governance strengths can benefit its credit profile.
-Governance risks are largely internal rather than externally driven, and for Spar Nord we do not have any particular governance concern.
+Governance risks are largely internal rather than externally driven.
+For Spar Nord, we do not have any particular governance concern.
 Nonetheless, corporate governance remains a key credit consideration and requires ongoing monitoring.